Charmonium suppression in fixed target proton-nucleus collisions: The formalism for J/ production in cold nuclear medium

-With an aim to study the nature of the energy and kinematic dependence of the shadowing ratio in further details, we now calculate the variation of $S^{c\bar{c}}_{pW}$ with $y_{cms}$, at different beam energies relevant for the existing or upcoming fixed target measurements as respectively shown in Fig.~\ref{fig:S_vs_xF} (Fig.~\ref{fig:S_vs_xF_DiffModel}) in absence(presence) of the projectile parton energy loss scenarios.
+With an aim to study the nature of the energy and kinematic dependence of the shadowing ratio in further details, we now calculate the variation of $S^{c\bar{c}}_{pW}$ with $y_{cms}$, at different beam energies relevant for the existing or the upcoming fixed target measurements as respectively shown in Fig.~\ref{fig:S_vs_xF} (Fig.~\ref{fig:S_vs_xF_DiffModel}) in absence(presence) of the projectile parton energy loss scenarios.
 Since no data exist or is foreseen at very high negative rapidities, we limit our calculation till $y_{cms} = -0.5$ in the backward hemisphere.
-For no energy loss scenario, contribution from each of the two partonic sub-processes is shown separately in addition to their total contribution.
-In line with the previous observations, we find that $gg$ fusion dominates over $q\bar{q}$ annihilation at higher beam energies.
-With eventual lowering of the beam energy, the quark contribution becomes increasingly relevant particularly at forward hemisphere.
-The observed feature can be attributed to the dominance of the valence quark densities over the gluons at large $x_1$.
-Additionally, it is evident that the critical value of $y_{cms}$ (or equivalently $x_F$) above which quark contribution rises above the gluon contribution gradually moves towards mid-rapidity with decreasing beam energy.
-Once the energy loss effect is turned on, the previously observed enhancement now leads to a depleted charm production over the entire rapidity space, with stronger reduction at the lower energies.
+For the no energy loss scenario, contributions from each of the two LO partonic sub-processes are also shown separately, to understand their relative influence on the overall shadowing ratio.
+As evident, the contribution due to $gg$ fusion dominates at 800 GeV but as the energy decreases, there is a transition from $gg$ dominance of the shadowing ratio to $q\bar{q}$ dominance.
+The observed feature can be attributed to the dominance of the valence quark densities over the gluons with decreasing centre-of-mass energy of the collision ($\sqrt{s_{NN}}$), leading to increase in $x_1$, for a given $y_{cms}.$ Once the energy loss effect is turned on, the previously observed enhancement now leads to a depleted charm production over the entire rapidity space, with stronger reduction at the lower energies.
 The small difference between the two energy loss models become insignificant as we gradually increase the energy of the collision.\\